danialmoghaddam/docker-rclone-cron/README.md

 * Shell access whilst the container is running: docker exec -it <container name / ID> /bin/bash
 * To monitor the logs of the container in realtime: docker logs -f <container name / ID>
+* When running a custom rclone job via the `RCLONE_COMMAND` environment variable, using `--verbose --log-file=/var/log/rclone-cron-job.log` will provide a way to view job output with the above "docker logs" command

 ### Known Issues
 + `rclone mount` is not available and will fail / crash rclone if used within the container as the Fuse binaries/libraries are not included in the container image.
 FUSE is known to have issues with bind mounted paths inside a container and requires access to kernel on the host